 1. Decide a Target Job or Field of Work

-Selecting a career field can be a difficult decision.
+Selecting a career from the many fields of career can be a difficult decision.
 Keep in mind that the average person changes careers five times in their lifetime so you are not limited to the choice you make now.

 It is important to narrow your options to a particular field of work or family of jobs.
 This will help you decide what relevant information to include in your resume and cover letter.
 While some people find it helpful to have two or three career choices, rather than limiting themselves to one, it is a good idea to prioritize and have a direction in your job search.